javbk201/shopCalculatorApp/README.md

 ShopCalculatorApp is a simple app to carry a count of the products in a shop.
 Is a app to practice basic knowlede of React Native.
 A simple formulario with product and price to calculate a total.

-You ca probe the app downloding from [here](https://drive.google.com/file/d/1BqPyAlYhxRGan87OkYiTaKnDhVlChb5v/view?usp=sharing).
+You can try the app downloding from [here](https://drive.google.com/file/d/1BqPyAlYhxRGan87OkYiTaKnDhVlChb5v/view?usp=sharing).

 ## Android View